01

 Core capabilities

-The repo is strongest when the language, examples, docs, and tooling reinforce each other instead of looking like separate side projects.
+The repo is strongest when the language, examples, docs, and developer tools reinforce each other instead of looking like separate side projects.

 Browse the repositoryOwnership, borrowing, mutability, and semantic validation push failures to compile time before they leak into runtime debugging.

-Build, run, check, test, fmt, lint, fix, bench, profile, bindgen, parse, lex, and LSP support already sit in one workflow surface.
+Build, run, check, test, fmt, lint, fix, bench, profile, bindgen, parse, lex, and LSP support already sit behind one CLI surface.

 Multi-file builds, explicit source graphs, and reusable cache state make the repo feel like an actual language toolchain, not a parser demo.